School Fundraising Ideas: 21+ Ways to Make Money & Have Fun

 What auction items work best for elementary, middle, and high schools?

-Elementary: class art, teacher experiences, birthday party packages.
-Middle: sports/arts clinics, gaming night, museum passes.
-High: test prep, prom packages, parking permits, team experiences.
+Elementary: class art, teacher experiences, and birthday party packages.
+Middle: sports and arts clinics, gaming night, and museum passes.
+High: test prep, prom packages, parking permits, and team experiences.
+According to CharityAuctions.com platform data, auctions with mobile bidding raise an average of 43% more per event than paper-based formats.

 Share this answer